dgroomes/web-playground/data-urls/README.md

 A *Data URLs* example which shows how to download client side content as a file.

 ## Description

-This sub-project defines a simple web page that illustrates the Data URLs feature.
+This subproject defines a simple web page that illustrates the Data URLs feature.
 Data URLs encode content in a URL which conveniently lets the user download a file containing that content.
 No server interaction or separate page is necessary!

 ## Instructions

-* Run a local web server:
+1. Run a local web server:
+    * ```shell
-    * `python3 -m http.server --directory src/`
+      python3 -m http.server --directory src/
+      ```
-* Open the browser
+2. Open the browser
     * Open the browser and navigate to <http://localhost:8000>
-* Download the file!
+3. Download the file!
     * Click the download button to download the highlighted "environmental info" content as a file.
 This is awesome!
     * It will look something like this:
       ![Screenshot](screenshot.png "Screenshot")

 ## Reference